hergaiety/tournament/README.md

 Full credits to problem definition and project setup to the original authors.

+# Refactor - Interview Notes

+1. Modify `CONTRIBUTING.md` or any similar developer setup instructions to refer to `.tool-versions` with [mise](https://mise.jdx.dev) or [asdf](https://asdf-vm.com)
+  - _Why?_: Avoids "which version" and "how do I install X" questions.
+  - Less assumptions, explicit tooling standards, less "works on my machine"

 # Tolemi - Interview Exercise

 This repository is used as an interview exercise for engineering candidates.